🏈 Sydney, Australia

 If you are coming in from the North, cross over the bridge or tunnel to the Metroad 1 and turn left into Moore Park Road, which turns into Oxford Street, and then Syd Einfeld Drive.
 You then make another left into Bondi Road and then travel down the hill to the beach.

-By Bus (and Train)
+🚌 By Bus (and Train)

 Catching a bus from the city is also pretty easy but it can take anywhere from 45 to 60 minutes depending on the traffic.

 Catching a train to Bondi Junction and then a bus to the beach is generally a good option and takes about 30 to 40 minutes from the city.
-Bondi Junction is about 3 km (2 miles) from the beach.
+From Central station, take a suburban train on the Eastern Suburbs and Illawarra line bound for Bondi Junction.
+The train runs every 10 minutes during off-peak and every 5 minutes during peak.

-See you in the water!
-Matthew King
+— See you in the water!
+Matt King